mhisle22/spotifysongoftheday/README.md

 ## Start your day with a new song recommendation

-This Angular-based web app was inspired by my (Mark Hisle) desire to liven up my daily commute with a fresh new song recommended by Spotify's publicly available API.
+This Angular-based web app was inspired by my desire to liven up my daily commute with a fresh new song recommended by Spotify's publicly available API.
 [This API](https://developer.spotify.com/documentation/web-api/) is a free-to-use data source that constantly updates itself based upon your past music consumption on the app, as well as Spotify's algorithms designed to determine which songs they believe best match your current styles and preferences.

 **Disclaimer:** I have no affiliation with the Spotify company itself, nor have any control over your data- everything this app shows you is the extent of what I can see